Punishment in Australia: Corporal punishment in Australia

 Flogging (also called whipping, lashing), a form of corporal punishment, was used from 1788 up until 1958.
 The Australian folk ballad Jim Jones at Botany Bay, dated to the early 19th century, is written from the perspective of a convict wanting to take revenge on those who flogged him.
 The last men flogged in Australia were William John O'Meally and John Henry Taylor, at Pentridge Prison, Victoria on 1 April 1958 (technically William was flogged second, and so was the last).

 As of August 2020, the Global Initiative to End All Corporal Punishment of Children reports that "Prohibition is still to be achieved in the home in all states/territories and in alternative care settings, day care, schools and penal institutions in some states/territories".

 Corporal punishment of school children is legally banned in public schools nationwide, but remains legal in private schools in Queensland.

 Adult imprisonment

-Each state and territory runs its own department to oversee correctional services, for example the South Australian Department for Correctional Services is responsible for prisoners and the provision of the rehabilitation opportunities in South Australia.
+Each state and territory runs its own department to oversee correctional services; for example the South Australian Department for Correctional Services is responsible for prisoners and the provision of the rehabilitation opportunities in South Australia.

 Number of prisoners

-In the June quarter of 2018, there were 42,855 people imprisoned in Australia, which was an incarceration rate of 222 prisoners per adult 100,000 population, or about 172 prisoners per 100,000 total population.
+In June 2022, there were 40,591 people imprisoned in Australia, and an incarceration rate of 201 prisoners per 100,000 adult population.

-Australia's prison population is now at the highest it has ever been, after a 20-year long surge in incarceration.
-From 2007 to 2017, the prison population of Australia is grew quickly in both total numbers and incarceration rate per capita.
+In the 30 years from 1988 to 2018, Australia's incarceration rate per 100,000 adults more than doubled.
+However, since 2018 it has decreased.
 The highest rate of increase was seen among prisoners on remand (ie: unsentenced, awaiting trial or sentencing), women and Indigenous Australians.
 From 2012 to 2017 the number of people in prison on remand grew 87 percent.
 This might be due to more people being refused bail, and a backlog of cases in the courts.

-In the 30 years from 1988 to 2018, Australia's incarceration rate per 100,000 adults more than doubled.